-DUI police stop procedure - Probable Cause
+DUI Police Stop Procedure - Probable Cause

 Field sobriety tests may include the following:

 Alcohol stimulates the nerve endings, making nystagmus more pronounced in intoxicated persons.
-As a person's blood alcohol concentration increases, the eyes will "jerk" sooner as they move to the side.
+As a person's blood alcohol concentration increases, the eyes will 'jerk' sooner as they move to the side.
 The Nystagmus test claims to gauge intoxication by measuring the involuntary oscillation of the eyes.

 During a nystagmus test, the police officer will position an object (usually a pen) approximately 12 inches away from a suspected drunk drivers face.
 He will then move the object from side to side, all the while watching the suspects eyes for an involuntary jerking movement as described above.

-Walk and turn
+Walk and Turn

 The police officer will first demonstrate the test while giving verbal instructions on how to perform the test to the suspect.
 The police officer will then ask the suspect if he understands the test and what is required before the test is initiated.

 The police officer will instruct the suspected drunk driver to keep their arms by their side, watch their feet at all times, and count each step out loud.
 The suspect is directed not to stop until the test is completed.

-Standing on one leg
+Standing on One Leg

 The suspect will also be instructed to count out loud and switch legs.
 The police officer will be looking for obvious signs of difficulty in performing this test from the suspect such as raising their arms, losing their balance, hopping, swaying and other signs of impairment.

-Finger to nose
+Finger to Nose

-All the time the police officer will be looking for obvious difficulty from the driver in carrying out the test such as losing their balance, the inability to touch their nose, swaying, eyelid tremors, body tremors and other signs of impairment.
+All the time the officer will be looking for obvious difficulty from the driver in carrying out the test such as losing their balance, the inability to touch their nose, swaying, eyelid tremors, body tremors and other signs of impairment.

 The officer will be looking for obvious signs of difficulty from the suspect in carrying out this test such as loss of balance, inability to stand still, body and eyelid tremors, swaying, muscle tension and other signs of impairment.